pjfontillas/dutchman/challenges/delivery_person.md

 `provisioning.sh` file to make it available in the Vagrant VM).
 The only requirement is that the program can be started in the Vagrant VM by running `make start` in the `delivery_person` directory.

+When this challenge is complete, you should see orders moving out of the queue and shrimp showing up in your stockroom on the The Frying Dutchman web page.